Serving of Alcohol Policy 07-90-025

 I. Sponsors must ensure that all applicable rules, laws, and other requirements, such as liquor licensing requirements, are met.

-3. PUBLIC SAFETY PERSONNEL
+3. NOTIFICATION AND PUBLIC SAFETY PERSONNEL

 If the Director of Public Safety determines that Public Safety personnel need to be on site or available, the sponsoring group shall be responsible to pay the cost of providing Public Safety personnel for the event.